Garcia II of Kongo

-Garcia II Nkanga a Lukeni a Nzenze a Ntumba, also known as Garcia Afonso for short, ruled the Kingdom of Kongo from 23 January 1641 to 1660.
+Garcia II, born Nkanga a Lukeni a Nzenze a Ntumba, also known as Garcia Afonso for short, ruled the Kingdom of Kongo from 23 January 1641 to 1660.
 He is sometimes considered Kongo's greatest king for his religious piety and his near expulsion of the Portuguese from Angola.
 He also participated in the Atlantic slave trade.

 Early life

 Garcia and his brother Álvaro Nimi were born in the early 17th century.
-Both brothers attended the Jesuit college at São Salvador (modern M'banza-Kongo) soon after it was opened in 1620, where they studied with the Jesuit priest João de Paiva.
-As students, they joined the lay brotherhood of St. Ignatius.
+Both brothers attended the Jesuit college at São Salvador (modern M'banza-Kongo) soon after it was opened in 1620.
+As students, they studied with the Jesuit priest João de Paiva and joined the lay brotherhood of St. Ignatius.
 During his youth, Garcia obtained the nickname "Kipaku" ("Quipaco") of uncertain meaning.
 In 1634, when King Álvaro IV was threatened by Daniel da Silva, Duke of Mbamba, the brothers came to the king's aid.
 Garcia was particularly valiant during the desperate battle in the County of Soyo, when the royal army was backed up against the river.
 The brothers were awarded for their bravery: Garcia was named Marquis of Kiova, a small territory on the south bank of the Congo River, while his brother was promoted to Duke of Mbamba.
-However, in 1636 Álvaro V sought to remove and execute the brothers, and in defense they defeated and beheaded the king. Álvaro was then crowned King Álvaro VI and named Garcia as Duke of Mbamba.
+However, in 1636 Álvaro V sought to remove and execute the brothers, and in defense they defeated and beheaded the king.
+Garcia's brother Álvaro was then crowned King Álvaro VI and named Garcia as Duke of Mbamba.